Low lake level pumping station

 The cavern, known as a forebay, connects with 34 vertical shafts — each 500 feet deep and 6 feet in diameter — to accommodate the station’s submersible pumping units.

 Watch this crane lift and move sections of a water pump into position, then lower them one by one into a shaft at the low lake level pumping station.
-When finished, the station will ensure access to our community's primary drinking water supply during the continued drought.

 The infographic above depicts pumping station number one's operating range as 1,050 feet above sea level.
 Pumping station number two's operating range is 1,000 feet above sea level.
 The low lake level pumping station's operating range is 875 feet above sea level.
 SNWA's low lake level pumping station will ensure Southern Nevada maintains access to its primary water supplies in Lake Mead, even if the lake dips below evelation 895' - the point at which Hoover Dam can no longer release water downstream to California, Arizona and Mexico.
 Low-level elevations also may require additional water treatment.